ecmwf-ifs/ectrans/README.md

 - ecBuild (see https://github.com/ecmwf/ecbuild)
 - CMake (see https://cmake.org)
 - CUDA toolkit (compiler, and CUBLAS and CUFFT libraries)
-- ecCodes (see https://github.com/ecmwf/eccodes ) if building the drivers

 Building ecTrans
 ----------------